Laura Caldwell

 Laura Caldwell (October 24, 1967 – March 1, 2020) was an American civil trial lawyer and also a law professor at Loyola University Chicago School of Law, founding director of Life After Innocence, published author of 14 novels and two non-fiction books.
 The latest book she co-edited is "Anatomy of Innocence: Testimonies of the Wrongfully Convicted" (Liveright, 2017), which tells the true stories of over a dozen innocent men and women who were convicted of serious crimes and cast into the maw of a vast and deeply flawed American criminal justice system before eventually, miraculously being exonerated.

 With novels published in over 25 countries and translated into more than 13 languages, Caldwell had left the law behind, or so she thought.
 Research on her sixth novel led her to the criminal case of a young man sitting in a Cook County holding cell for nearly six years without a trial.
 Compelled by his story, Caldwell joined a renowned criminal defense attorney to defend him, ultimately proving his innocence and inspiring her first nonfiction book, Long Way Home: A Young Man Lost in the System and the Two Women Who Found Him (Free Press, Simon & Schuster).

-By working with him and witnessing his intense struggle to assimilate into a now foreign and unfriendly world, Caldwell became keenly aware that while many programs are available for ex-offenders after their release, the innocent in most states receive no assistance.
-As a champion for the innocent, Caldwell was moved to create Life After Innocence, an innovative and first-of-its-kind program that helped exonerees—people who have been wrongfully convicted and later found completely innocent—to begin their lives again and reclaim their rights as citizens.
+By working with him and witnessing his struggle to assimilate back into the world, Caldwell became aware that, while many programs are available for ex-offenders after their release, the innocent in most states receive minimal to no assistance.
+Caldwell was inspired to create Life After Innocence, a new program that helped exonerees—people who have been wrongfully convicted and later found completely innocent—to begin their lives again and rejoin society.

 Caldwell's fictional work began in the 'chick lit' genre, and she soon turned to writing mysteries and thrillers, most recently focusing her attention on a returning character, Izzy McNeil.
 The series has received critical acclaim and nominations for prestigious industry awards.
 Caldwell is also a freelance magazine writer and has been widely published both domestically and internationally.